EnterOrion/memory-cards/README.md

-# Mr. Robot memory game
+# Mr. Robot Memory Game

 ## About
 Click each card to gain a point, but don't click it more than once! <br/>